trptcolin/parade/README.md

-# ShowOff Presentation Software
+# Parade Presentation Software

-ShowOff is a Sinatra web app that reads serves up markdown files in a presentation format.
-Showoff can serve a directory or be configured to run with a simple configuration file.
+Parade is a Sinatra web app that reads serves up markdown files in a presentation format.
+Parade can serve a directory or be configured to run with a simple configuration file.

 ## Comparison Vs PowerPoint / Keynote

-Showoff is easily out-done by professional presentation software packages as far as out-of-the-box style and design.
-However, there are benefits that ShowOff has over presentational software:
+Parade is easily out-done by professional presentation software packages as far as out-of-the-box style and design.
+However, there are benefits that Parade has over presentational software:

 ### The Good